vlayer-xyz/monorepo/README.md

 ### Repository structure

-This monorepo consists of four sub-projects:
+This monorepo consists of the following sub-projects:

 | Package                                          | Description                                                                     |
 | ------------------------------------------------ | ------------------------------------------------------------------------------- |